-Stacey Kolar obtained her PhD from the University of South Florida in the lab of Dr. Lindsay Shaw.
-For her thesis project, she studied the two-component system, nsaRS, in Staphylococcus aureus and the post-translational regulation of S. aureus virulence factors by secreted proteases.
+Stacey Kolar, PhD, obtained her doctorate from the University of South Florida in the lab of Lindsey Shaw, PhD.
+For her thesis project, Kolar studied the two-component system, nsaRS, in Staphylococcus aureus and the post-translational regulation of S. aureus virulence factors by secreted proteases.
 Her current research focuses on the role of bacterial hyaluronidases in immune evasion.

 Sabrina Mueller, PhD

-Dr. Sabrina Mueller completed her PhD studies in Dr. Thomas Reinheckel’s laboratory at the Institute of Molecular Medicine and Cell Research at the University of Freiburg (Germany).
+Sabrina Mueller, PhD, completed her doctoral studies in the laboratory of Thomas Reinheckel, PhD, at the Institute of Molecular Medicine and Cell Research, at the University of Freiburg (Germany).
 In her graduate work, she focused on the role of endolysosomal cysteine proteases in the macrophage-mediated response to Staphylococcus aureus.
-As a postdoctoral fellow in the lab of Dr. George Liu and Dr. David Underhill, she currently investigates the impact of antibiotic treatment of methicillin-resistant S. aureus on the onset of inflammation.
+As a postdoctoral fellow in both the Liu Laboratory and Underhill Laboratory, she currently investigates the impact of antibiotic treatment of methicillin-resistant S. aureus on the onset of inflammation.